NSRI-DAL-2025-Project/restful-forensics/README.md

 GRCh37/GRCh38 position or their Reference SNP cluster ID (rsID).
 The extracted files can be processed in file conversion to generate an analysis-ready file.
-**Known Issues**: Uses BCFtools for merging zipped VCF files (vcf.gz) not compatible with Windows.
+**Known Issue/s**: Uses BCFtools for merging zipped VCF files (vcf.gz) not compatible with Windows.

 **_B.
 Concordance Analysis_**

 This tab compares the sequencing outputs of two different technologies.
 It expects either an XLSX or CSV file containing sample and marker information.
+**Known Issue/s**: Takes a significant amount of time to load the results (table and plots)

 ### 🔽 Filtering